fc-liu/GTP_fewshot_rc/README.md

-# Interactive Prototype for Few-Shot Relation Classification
+# Global Transformed Prototypical Networks for Few-Shot Relation Classification

+Codes for our paper "From Learning-to-Match to Learning-to-Discriminate: Global Prototype Learning for Few-shot Relation Classification"[\[paper\]](https://aclanthology.org/2021.ccl-1.90/)

 ## Data preparation
 we use the official FewRel dataset for training and evaluation,